enfageorge/most-popular-entity/README.md

 # most-popular-entity
-A simple python program to find the most popular entities from given newspaper data
+A simple python program to find the most popular entities from given newspaper data using frequency count only.
+Done to understand how NER works.